 I followed my instructions exactly from Jahan and compiled the documents and character references and pieces of evidence.
 I sat there and started to draft my apology with Jahan’s advise.

-Make sure that you watch the video cause it’s important and its the same advise that Jahan gave me.
+Make sure that you watch the video cause it’s important and its the same advice that Jahan gave me.
 There is nothing like a heartfelt apology and it doesn’t just wash over on a Magistrate.

 After many months of waiting and conference call with Jahan, we finally get to sentencing day.
 I turn up and I watch Jahan very confidently walk out the lifts and great me with a big smile.
-We sit and quickly chat and go through the documents checking and double checking.
+We sit and quickly chat and go through the documents checking and double-checking.

 He prepares me for my turn, 45 mins or so passes sitting and we are still waiting for our turn.
 After hearing Jahan start and presenting my case to the Magistrate I could hear the confidence and preparedness of his words spill out to the court.

 After hearing our case the Magistrate turns her attention to the evidence I submitted to the court and she acknowledges the evidence and provides me with some advice that stuck with me till today.